jmillerv/go-dj/README.md

 ## Usage
 The use case I built this for was automating content for an AM radio station I run around my house.

+## Dependencies
+Under the hood, this uses [beep](https://github.com/faiface/beep) to play the files.
+That package relies on [Oto](https://github.com/hajimehoshi/oto) which has dependencies that may need to be installed depending on the system you're running go-dj off of.

 ## Roadmap
 - [ ] Announcements
 - [ ] Podcast Support